Musicians write, arrange, orchestrate, perform, record and conduct musical compositions.

 A musicologist interprets musical history and style.
 They generally work as lecturers.

 A performing musician/instrumentalist may play one or more instruments in recital performances.
 This may be in accompaniment only, or as a member of an orchestra, band or other musical group, including chamber ensembles.
 Musicians spend a number of hours each day in private practice to prepare music for rehearsals and performance.
-They may record backing tracks and program electronic devices to be used in performance.
+They may record backing tracks and programme electronic devices to be used in performance.
 Musicians may need to listen to and analyse music in either written or recorded form to build their repertoire.
 They also need to maintain and prepare their instruments for peak performance.
 They may compose and write music and lyrics, or combine and/or arrange music across a number of musical styles, including classical, pop, jazz, folk, country, show music and various forms of dance music.